Improving access to telehealth

 Make resources available in different formats including printed information, audio recordings, or Braille.

 - Section508.gov offers guidance on how to create accessible digital tools and resources for testing accessibility.
 Section 508 is a law that requires federal agencies to make websites and technology accessible to people with disabilities.
-Section 508 is only required for federal agencies, though anyone can use these resources to make their website and documents more accessible.
+Compliance with Section 508 is only required for federal agencies, though anyone can use these resources to make their website and documents more accessible.

 Your telehealth platform